-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pennsauken is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pennsauken is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pennsauken is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pennsauken who work in office and administrative support (20.44%), sales jobs (9.33%), and food service (6.77%).
+There are especially a lot of people living in Pennsauken who work in office and administrative support (19.14%), sales jobs (11.05%), and food service (5.71%).

 Despite being a small town, Pennsauken has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The percentage of adults in Pennsauken with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.37% of adults in Pennsauken have a bachelor's degree or advanced degree.
+The citizens of Pennsauken are slightly less educated than the national average of 21.84% for the average city or town: 14.68% of adults in Pennsauken have a bachelor's degree or advanced degree

 Pennsauken is an extremely ethnically-diverse town.
 The people who call Pennsauken home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Pennsauken, accounting for 36.35% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Pennsauken residents report their race to be Black or African-American, followed by White.
-Pennsauken also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 35.13% of the town’s residents.
-Important ancestries of people in Pennsauken include German, Italian, English, and Polish.
+Important ancestries of people in Pennsauken include Italian, German, English, and Polish.